-The Council has a Risk and Opportunities Management Strategy and Policy that ensures it identifies, assesses, manages, reviews and reports its risks.
+The Council has a Risk Management Framework, comprising a Policy Statement, Policy, Strategy and operational guidance/training, which ensures it identifies, assesses, manages, reviews and reports its risks.

-Each Service Manager and/or Head of Service/Corporate Manager will identify and assess the risks relating to service delivery or the Council’s objectives.
-Officers then record these on the Council’s Risk Register on Pentana Performance (the Council's performance and risk management software).
+Each Service Director and Service Manager will identify and assess the risks relating to service delivery and the achievement of the Council’s objectives.
+Officers then record these on the Council’s Risk Register on Pentana Risk (the Council's performance and risk management software).

 Effective performance management requires performance information that is robust and accurate.
-The use of Pentana Performance ensures that the Council applies a corporate approach to the production and use of high quality data.
+The use of Pentana Risk ensures that the Council applies a corporate approach to the production and use of high-quality data.

 Performance against KPIs (Key Performance Indicators) is reported on a quarterly basis to the Overview and Scrutiny Committee.

-Each Head of Service/Corporate Manager is required to sign an Assurance Statement, as part of the Council’s Corporate Governance assurance process, which then feeds into the Annual Governance Statement.
-The Leader and Chief Executive have to sign the Annual Governance Statement, which the Council includes in its year-end accounts.
+Each Service Director is required to sign an Assurance Statement, as part of the Council’s Corporate Governance assurance process, which then feeds into the Annual Governance Statement.
+The Leader and Chief Executive sign the Annual Governance Statement, which the Council includes in its year-end accounts.

 The Council calls its strategic risks 'Corporate Risks' and officers report these on a quarterly basis to the Finance, Audit and Risk Committee.
 Officers also present an annual report on risk management to Full Council.